-This paper is a selective review and summary of arguments put and points made at the workshop on indigenous technical knowledge1 for which some of the other papers in this Bulletin were originally written.
+This article is a selective review and summary of arguments put and points made at the workshop on indigenous technical knowledge1 for which some of the other articles in this IDS Bulletin were originally written.
 As such, it draws together some of the points made elsewhere in this issue.
 In attempting to report the gist of the workshop discussions we are not necessarily presenting our views.